liapatiso95-ctrl/character-sheet/spells.md

 - **Incorporeal Movement.** The wraith can move through other creatures and objects as if they were difficult terrain.
 It takes 5 (1d10) force damage if it ends its turn inside an object.
 - **Life Drain.** The wraith's natural weapon attacks deal necrotic damage instead of their normal damage type.
 When the wraith hits with a natural weapon attack, the target must make a DC 14 Constitution saving throw.
 On a failed save, the target's hit point maximum is reduced by the damage taken.
 This reduction lasts until the target finishes a long rest.
 If this reduces the target's hit point maximum to 0, the target dies.

 It retains all languages, weapon and armor proficiencies, and any damage resistances or immunities it had in life.
-It retains its features, but attacks may deal Necrotic damage, at DM's discretion..
+It retains its features, but attacks may deal Necrotic damage, at DM's discretion.
 }}